ghik/kubernetes-the-harder-way/docs/Installing_Kubernetes_Control_Plane.md

 #### Playing with `ipvsadm`

-`ipvsadm` is the command that allows us to configure a load-balanced virtual IP within the linux kernel.
+`ipvsadm` is the utility that allows us to configure a load-balanced virtual IP within the Linux kernel.
 Ultimately, we won't be using it directly, and we'll allow this to be done by an userspace utility, `ldirectord`.
 However, just for educational purposes, let's try to do it by hand.